dustin-s/gamma/README.md

 ## Understanding the Code Structure

 ### The Client Application

+This is a [react native application](https://reactnative.dev/). blah blah blah

 #### Admin Screen
 #### Point of Interest Screen

+This is the screen for adding a point of interest to a trail.
+If the trail already exists, it gets uploaded immediately, if the trail doesn't exist, it gets uploaded in the <client/app/components/SaveTrailModal.tsx>.

 - Main controller code for the manipulating points of interest. `client/app/screens/PointOfInterest.tsx`
 - client/app/interfaces/POIObj.ts